Thorium/WebsitePlayground/Readme.md

 - General: Git, Markdown
 - SQL-Server: [SQLProvider](https://github.com/fsprojects/SQLProvider) supports any: MS-SQL/Postgres/Oracle/MySql/MariaDB/SQLite/MS-Access.
 Instructions for MariaDB are included; MySql should work as well.
 Also, some for SQLite database and MS-SQL scripts if you want to use those.
-- Backend: .NET Core, F# (FSharp), Paket, TypeProviders, Saturn, Giraffe, SignalR (WebSockets/Long-Polling), Logary
+- Backend: .NET 8, F# (FSharp), Paket, TypeProviders, Oxpecker, SignalR (WebSockets/Long-Polling), Serilog
 - Frontend: Gulp, React.js, Less/Sass, Bootstrap or Foundation.css, FontAwesome, Lodash, jQuery / jQuery-UI, TypeScript / ES6.
 The demo site is Foundation, but infra supports Bootstrap notation as well.
 - Maybe in the future: Crossroads.js, Rx/Rx.Js, FsUnit.xUnit, Canopy